BinaryBro2048/Refraction-of-Light/README.md

 3. Next, input the media (In proper casing).
 4. Finally, input the angle of incidence (NOTE - the program breaks with an angle greater than 90', as the incident ray reaches the surface from below.

 Important notes - Differences in speed are very miniscule to observe, but are there.
 Differences in the bending of colours are also miniscule.
+The critical angle for glass is shown as 41'.
+Please note that there are many types of glass, so variations in the refractive index occur.

 Thank you,